divyekapoor/simplegmail/README.md

 composer require divyekapoor/simplegmail
 ```

-The package is available (on packagist)[https://packagist.org/packages/divyekapoor/simplegmail] and can be used via composer.
-Installation instructions for composer (are here)[https://getcomposer.org/download/].
+The package is available [on packagist](https://packagist.org/packages/divyekapoor/simplegmail) and can be used via composer.
+Installation instructions for composer [are here](https://getcomposer.org/download/).

 License
 =======